07 Aug How to Add Links to Instagram Stories

 After an Instagram product manager noticed a large number of brands using stories to promote content, the platform decided to allow links in stories.
 Originally, this feature was limited to users with at least 1 million followers and verified accounts.
 Worse still, you can only become verified if Instagram decides you’re the right fit, which so far has included mainly celebrities and public figures as well as some brands.

-Instagram has now expanded access to business accounts with at least 10,000 followers.
+However, Instagram later expanded the types of eligible accounts for Instagram story links.
+Verified accounts AND business accounts with at least 10,000 followers can add links to Instagram stories.
 Even better news: in the future, it is likely to expand to yet more users.

 How to Create an Instagram Story with Links

 Begin making a story by clicking on the camera icon at the top of the screen and take a picture or start filming.
 Alternatively, you can import an image or video from your camera roll.